is-centre/gptips2f-matlab/README.md

 * Preset Random Constants (PRCs): a subset of Ephemeral Random Constants (ERCs) the difference being that PRCs are randomly chosen from a predefined set.
 * Automatically Defined Functions (ADFs): basically templates that are seeded into the initial population and can also arise naturally during mutation.
-* Evolutionary rules: define rules for either outright killing individuals with certain undesirable traits or significantly decrease their chances of survival (alpha testing feature).
+* Evolutionary rules: define rules for discarding individuals with certain undesirable traits or significantly decrease their chances of staying in the population (alpha testing feature).

 ## Installation ##